 The One World Observatory experience

-In addition to its breathtaking views, the Freedom Tower observatory offers a variety of attractions and activities to round out your visit.
+In addition to its breathtaking views of NYC, the Freedom Tower observatory offers a variety of attractions and activities to round out your visit.
 Here is what you can expect from your One World Observatory experience:

 Global Welcome Center